cloud-ca/api-docs/source/includes/compute/_public_ips.md

 <code>DELETE /services/<a href="#service-connections">:service_code</a>/<a href="#environments">:environment_name</a>/publicipaddresses/:id</code>

 Release a public IP.
-Upon acquiring a public IP, you are not guaranteed to receive the same public IP.
+When acquiring a public IP, you are not guaranteed to receive a previously owned public IP, so be careful when releasing public IPs.

 #### Enable static NAT